-Teaching is a challenging job as it is, but add pregnancy on top of it and you’ve got a perfect storm!
-It can be hard to teach and take care of 25+ kids needs when you aren’t feeling well nearly every day.
-I’m currently pregnant with my second child (I’ll be in the third trimester next week!) and while I am not currently in the classroom, it has brought back many memories of teaching while I was pregnant with my son during the 2013-2014 school year.
+Teaching is a challenging job as it is, but add being a pregnant teacher on top of it and you’ve got a perfect storm!
+It can be hard to teach and take care of 25+ kids’ needs when you aren’t feeling well nearly every day.
+I’m currently pregnant with my second child (I’ll be in the third trimester next week!) and while I am not currently in the classroom, it has brought back many memories of teaching while I was pregnant with my son during 2013-2014 school year.
 I found out I was pregnant with him on the second day of school, so I was pregnant for basically the entire school year!

 Disclaimer: This post contains affiliate links.
 See disclosure policy.

 Growing a baby makes you HUNGRY!
 Keep healthy snacks around that you can quickly eat while the students are working.
-Normally, I wouldn’t do this, but during pregnancy it was necessary.
+Normally, I wouldn’t do this, but as a pregnant teacher, it was necessary.
 I just told my students that the baby was hungry! 😉 I also always had a water bottle on me (a BIG one like this) because it is important to stay hydrated to keep up with your energy and growing baby!
 (Just try to drink most of your water close to a bathroom break!)

 “One of the best things I did was bring three 32oz bottles of water each day so that I didn’t have to worry about not drinking enough or getting to the water fountain to fill one up.
 Also, trail mix was a great go-to snack, and easily customizable if I was in the mood for different flavors.” -Stephanie’s History Store

 “Drink TONS of water even if you need to take frequent restroom breaks!
 It’s important to stay hydrated.
 It helps your skin and makes you feel great!” -The Little Ladybug Shop